-In September 2022, we sold to DRI an interest in our future OMIDRIA royalty receipts and received \$ 125.0 million in cash consideration, which was recorded as an OMIDRIA royalty obligation on our condensed consolidated balance sheet.
-DRI was entitled to receive royalties on OMIDRIA net sales between September 1, 2022 and December 31, 2030, subject to annual caps.
+In September 2022, we sold to DRI an interest in our future OMIDRIA royalty receipts and received \$125.0 million in cash consideration, which was recorded as an OMIDRIA royalty obligation on our condensed consolidated balance sheet.
+DRI was entitled to receive royalties on OMIDRIA net sales between September 1, 2022 September 1, 2022 and December 31, 2030, December 31, 2030, subject to annual caps.

-In February 2024, Omeros and DRI expanded their royalty purchase agreement under the Amendment, resulting in Omeros receiving an additional \$115.5 million in cash consideration, which we accounted for as a modification of our existing debt from DRI.
-The Amendment eliminated the annual caps on royalty payments and provides that DRI will receive all royalties on U.S. net sales of OMIDRIA payable between January 1, 2024 and December 31, 2031.
+In February 2024, Omeros and DRI expanded their royalty purchase agreement under the DRI Amendment, resulting in Omeros receiving an additional \$115.5 million in cash consideration, which we accounted for as a modification of our existing debt from DRI.
+The DRI Amendment eliminated the annual caps on royalty payments and provides that DRI will receive all royalties on U.S. net sales of OMIDRIA payable between January 1, 2024 January 1, 2024 and December 31, 2031.
+December 31, 2031.

-Omeros retains the right to receive all royalties payable by Rayner on any net sales of OMIDRIA outside the U.S. payable after January 1, 2024, as well as royalties on global net sales of OMIDRIA payable from and after December 31, 2031.
+Omeros retains We retain the right to receive all royalties payable by Rayner on any net sales of OMIDRIA outside the U.S. payable after January 1, 2024, January 1, 2024, as well as royalties on global net sales of OMIDRIA payable from and after December 31, 2031.
+December 31, 2031.
 To date, international royalties have not been significant.
 DRI has no recourse to our assets other than its interest in OMIDRIA royalties.

-We are also entitled to receive a milestone ranging between \$ 10.0 million and \$27.5 million if U.S. net sales of OMIDRIA reach applicable thresholds ranging between a total of \$156.0 million and \$160.0 million for any period of four consecutive quarters prior to January 1, 2026.
+We are also entitled to receive a milestone ranging between \$10.0 million and \$27.5 million if U.S. net sales of OMIDRIA reach applicable thresholds ranging between a total of \$156.0 million and \$160.0 million for any period of four consecutive quarters prior to January 1, 2026.
+January 1, 2026.
 In addition, we are entitled to receive a separate milestone ranging between \$8.0 million and \$27.5 million if U.S. net sales of OMIDRIA reach applicable thresholds ranging between a total of \$181.0 million and \$185.0 million for any period of four consecutive quarters prior to January 1, 2028.
+January 1, 2028.